Should You Stay On Property at Walt Disney World? 2026 Perks, Pros & Planning Tips

 Disney's Rivera Resort

-In 2026, Disney is offering a free dining plan for kids ages 3–9 when you book a room and purchase a dining plan for each guest ages 10+.
+In 2026 Disney is continuing to offering a free dining plan for kids ages 3–9 when you book a room and purchase a dining plan for each guest ages 10+.

 Great for families planning sit-down meals or character dining!